AUTOPHAGY – RETRIBUTION

-A statement can be self-justified: S. Self-Argued Claim.
-This self-defense is made possible by the multi-layered semantic structure of language, and in particular by the fact that words have an orientation, which may be well grounded on implicit arguments, S. Words as arguments.
-Just as it can be self-justified, a statement can be self-defeated.
-A statement is self-defeated when it expresses a logical or material impossibility, or when it involves a pragmatic contradiction between what is said and the act of saying it.
+A statement can be self-justifying: S. Self-Argued Claim.
+This self-defense is made possible by the multi-layered semantic structure of language, and in particular by the fact that words have an orientation, that may well be based on implicit arguments, S. Words as arguments.

-This phenomenon is also called autophagy.
-Perelman defines autophagy as a contradiction arising from the fact that “the assertion of a rule or a principle is incompatible with the conditions or with the consequences of its assertion or application.
+Perelman calls this phenomenon autophagy. defined as a contradiction arising from the fact that “the assertion of a rule or a principle is incompatible with the conditions or with the consequences of its assertion or application.
 Such arguments can be called autophagy.
-Retaliation is the argument that attacks the rule by highlighting the autophagy” (Perelman 1977, p.
-72-73).

-The assertion is incompatible with the fact asserted, “the very act implies what the words denies” (id. p.
+The assertion is incompatible with the asserted fact, “the act itself implies what the words deny” (id. p.
 73).
-Perhaps the best-known case of autophagy is that of the Cretan Epimenides affirming that “all the Cretans are liars”:
+Perhaps the best-known case of autophagy is that of the Cretan Epimenides claiming that “all the Cretans are liars”:

 There are no more cannibals, we have eaten the last one.